Key Takeaways

 Who Needs a Business Owner’s Policy?

-Note that while BOPs can cover a wide range of risks, they do not cover every risk type, nor will they work for every small business type.
+While BOPs can cover a wide range of risks, they do not cover every risk type, nor will they work for every small business type.
 For reference, the following businesses and industries are typically not eligible for BOP coverage because they face additional risks above and beyond what the average small business policy can cover:

 - Manufacturers